aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/aptos-db-restore.md

 ```

 ### Restore a fullnode with full history from genesis
-To restore a fullnode with full history from genesis, set `ledger-history-start-version` to 0 and disable the pruner by disabling ledger pruner as described [here](https://aptos.dev/guides/data-pruning).
+To restore a fullnode with full history from genesis, set `ledger-history-start-version` to 0 and disable the pruner by [disabling the ledger pruner](../../guides/data-pruning.md).

 Example command: